My general approach as a Mediator is to:

 BRIEF OVERVIEW OF THE NATURE AND BREADTH OF MATTERS I HAVE HANDLED

 I have represented defendants and plaintiffs, and understand their different perspectives.
-I have litigated matters concerning contracts; employment disputes; securities; commercial disputes; business torts; business fraud; insurance coverage; unfair competition; copyrights; trademarks; trade secrets; construction disputes; real property disputes; trust and probate matters; attorney professional malpractice; franchisor/franchisee disputes; business competitors; corporations; partnerships; joint ventures; limited liability companies; shareholders; owners; and investors.
+I have litigated matters concerning contracts; employment disputes; securities; commercial disputes; business torts; business fraud; emotional distress; insurance coverage; unfair competition; copyrights; trademarks; trade secrets; construction disputes; real property disputes; trust and probate matters; attorney professional malpractice; franchisor/franchisee disputes; business competitors; corporations; partnerships; joint ventures; limited liability companies; shareholders; owners; and investors.
 I have extensive trial, arbitration, and mediation experience.

 MY PROFESSIONAL BACKGROUND